 While leaders focus their attention on the whole, managers place a higher emphasis on the individual.
-Leaders set the direction of their company and aim for a universal vision.
-Managers, on the other hand, focus on how that vision can be accomplished most effectively and efficiently by coordinating individual team members with specific roles to perform their functions as part of a larger operation.
+Leaders set the direction of their company and pursue a universal vision.
+Managers, on the other hand, focus on how that vision can be accomplished in the most effective and efficient way possible.

 In the words of inspirational TED speaker Simon Sinek, leaders focus on the why while managers emphasize the how.

-For this to be accomplished, managers ought to take care of the people they control.
-To consistently unlock the best in people and create an uplifting environment, managers must understand the natural gifts of their people.
+For this to be accomplished, managers ought to take care of the people they lead.
+To consistently unlock the best in people and create an uplifting environment, managers must understand what their people are naturally gifted in.
 This is, by far, the most important role of a manager.

-John P. Kotter and other great management thinkers would agree that discovering people’s innate, and sometimes, hidden talents and turning those talents into performance is what sets great managers apart.
+John P. Kotter and other great management thinkers would agree that discovering people’s innate, and sometimes, hidden talents and turning that talent into performance is what sets great managers apart.
 That’s because skillful managers are enchanted with individuality itself.
 They seek it, admire it, and celebrate it.

 That’s the beauty of management.
 When done right, it puts people’s talent to work in a way that benefits both the individual and the organization.